Metro Cave / Te Ananui Cave: Recreation

 A tour company based in Charleston offers several options for exploring the Te Ananui Caves, ranging from a guided walking tour of the upper levels including the Nile River Glowworm Cave, to underground rafting and adventure caving.
 A bush tram track was commissioned in 2002 for transport of visitors from the road end to near the cave entrance.

 The caves themselves are left in their natural state, with no ladders or suspended walkways, however, the terrain of the upper levels is easy to walk on, comparable to a tramping track.
 The cave system features several caverns containing stalactites, stalagmites and drapery and can be walked through from one entrance to the other in one hour at a leisurely pace.
-Near the Ananui Creek entrance, a partially submerged grotto is inhabited by glowworms and cave weta.
+Near the Ananui Creek entrance, a partially submerged grotto is inhabited by glowworms and cave wētā.
 The grotto can be accessed by foot on dry ground along the edges.

 Cave rafting tours explore the wetter parts of the cave system on inflatable tubes, continuing down the gentle rapids of the Nile River.